Sell Your Boat

 - Identification: A copy of your Drivers Licence (Australian Resident) or Passport (Overseas Resident) and a Company Registration Certificate if the selling entity is a company is required.
 The Company Registration Certificate must show you as the authorised representative of the entity.

 - Proof of Ownership: Previous Bill of Sale (pre-owned boats) or purchase invoice (new boats).
 This is your proof that you or your entity are the rightful owner of the boat being sold.

 - Photos & Videos (optional): If you have photos (especially exterior shots) and/or video of your boat, please send these to your Sales Consultant as soon as possible as they may also be used in the listing.
 Please note, photos should be high-resolution (approximately 1 -2MB and in landscape orientation).

 Step 5.
 Online Listing of Your Boat

-- Once you have completed the Authority to Sell form online and provided us with ALL required documents, our administration team will begin the process of listing your boat on the Multihull Solutions website, various other online sales sites and through our social media channels, physically within our relevant sales offices and also via e-Newsletter to clients in our database whose criteria of interest fits your boats criteria.
+- Once you have completed the Authority to Sell form and provided us with ALL required documents, our administration team will begin the process of listing your boat on the Multihull Solutions website, various other online sales sites and through our social media channels, physically within our relevant sales offices and also via e-Newsletter to clients in our database whose criteria of interest fits your boats criteria.
 The listing process will take approximately 3 business days after receiving all required documents.

 - You will be sent a link to your online listing to confirm the listing details, please check all information carefully and advise us as soon as possible if anything needs to be updated.
 It is ultimately your responsibility to ensure the details about your boat are being promoted correctly and truthfully.